 Resolve Conflicts

 As a leader, you can not be everyone’s friend.
-You have to hold a balance between being professional and approachable.
-Your employees shouldn’t be afraid to talk to you or come to you with issues, and at the same time, they should not feel they can get away with not doing work to a high standard or being unprofessional.
-If confrontation occurs, you need to resolve it and not let it go on too long.
+You have to balance professionalism and approachability.
+Your employees shouldn’t be afraid to talk to you or come to you with issues, but they should also not feel they can get away with not doing work to a high standard or being unprofessional.
+If confrontation occurs, you must resolve it and not let it go on too long.

 8 Consequences of Bad Management Styles

 According to Zippia’s report, leadership is lacking in 77% of businesses.
 Bad management comes at a great cost to an organisation.
-The consequences of bad management styles have a knock-on effect, and if they aren’t fixed early, they can have a detrimental effect on the business.
-Let’s have a look at 8 possible consequences of bad management styles if left to go on too long.
+The consequences of bad management styles have a knock-on effect, and if they aren’t fixed early, they can harm the business.
+Let’s look at 8 possible consequences of bad management styles if left to go on too long.

 They say that good employees leave bad management.
 Employees quit due to bad management in an organisation as they are fed up with the treatment they endure and how badly things are run.

-Employees will be less motivated to work hard and do a good job for a manager who will not reward or acknowledge their work.
-Bad management style may be a manager who doesn’t look over employees, i.e., a laissez-faire manager, or a manager who is constantly on employees’ backs, i.e., an autocratic manager.
+Employees will be less motivated to work hard and do a good job for a manager who does not reward or acknowledge their work.
+A bad management style may be a manager who doesn’t look over employees, i.e., a laissez-faire manager, or a manager who is constantly on employees’ backs, i.e., an autocratic manager.
 Both management styles lead to employees feeling undervalued.

-Employees eventually become burnt out from bad management and begin to lose job satisfaction.
-If an employee has no sense of purpose in their job and does not care about the organisation’s success, they will not work to the best of their ability.
+Employees eventually become burnt out from lousy management and lose job satisfaction.
+If employees have no sense of purpose in their jobs and do not care about the organisation’s success, they will not work to the best of their ability.

 If employees aren’t happy, they will leave.
 A business with high employee turnover gains a bad reputation.
-People question why employees leave, and the finger is usually pointed at bad management.
+People question why employees leave; the finger is usually pointed at lousy management.
 High employee turnover is bad for an organisation as it loses highly trained and experienced staff.

-Employees have a huge impact on an organisation as they take care of the day-to-day running of it.
-When an employee quits, a lot of time and money are spent on training up new employees.
+Employees significantly impact an organisation as they manage its day-to-day operations.
+When an employee quits, time and money are spent training new employees.
 It can take months to replace the level of expertise that the previous employee added to the organisation.

-An organisation needs employees in order to succeed; therefore, money that has been put away for other projects in the business will be used in recruiting and training new employees instead.
-Time is money in business, and the more a business has to recruit, the further away they are from achieving their goals.
+An organisation needs employees to succeed; therefore, money that has been put away for other business projects will be used in recruiting and training new employees instead.
+Time is business money, and the more a company has to recruit, the further away it is from achieving its goals.

-If employees feel they are treated unfairly by management, they may go further and take legal action.
+If employees feel they are treated unfairly by management, they may take legal action.
 Constructive dismissal is a type of unfair dismissal that employees may decide to take against their employer.
-This is where the employees feel they have no other option but to leave their jobs due to their employer’s behaviour.
+In this case, the employees feel they have no other option but to leave their jobs due to their employer’s behaviour.
 This can be very costly for an organisation.

 When an organisation loses employees due to bad management, progress is stalled.
-This can delay business and may affect other organisations and customers that the business deals with.
+This can delay business and affect other organisations and customers with which the business deals.
 If these problems occur regularly or are prolonged, customers may become frustrated and cease business with the organisation.

-Bad management can result in a decrease in profits.
-This could eventually lead to the business having to close.
-Losing employees constantly impacts the organisation negatively and will essentially lead to a loss of valuable time and money.
+Bad management can decrease profits, eventually leading to the business having to close.
+Losing employees constantly negatively impacts the organisation and leads to a loss of valuable time and money.

-The main consequence of bad management styles is employee dissatisfaction and turnover, as it has a direct impact on the organisation’s cost and time.
-It leads to other problems in the organisation that cease progress and eventually can lead to the end of a business.
-This is why it is so important for an organisation to invest time in leadership development, as the price they pay for training will be nothing compared to the cost of trying to resolve the problems that bad management causes.
+The main consequence of lousy management styles is employee dissatisfaction and turnover, which directly impact the organisation’s cost and time.
+This leads to other problems in the organisation that cease progress and eventually can lead to the end of a business.
+This is why it is so essential for an organisation to invest time in leadership development, as the price they pay for training will be nothing compared to the cost of trying to resolve the problems that bad management causes.

 Now that you know the different types of management styles, it is up to you to discover what type of management style you decide to lead with and which one best suits you and your business.
 You can also check our blog: Want to Become a Thought Leader?